Bertbk/tutorial_hugo/math-thm.md

 +++

+<a href="https://github.com/Bertbk/hugo-thm"><button type="button" class="btn btn-outline-primary">Download hugo-thm on <i class="fab fa-github"></i> Github</button></a>

 You may have see that my course are online, no pdf files but directly as webpages.
 I explain here how to achieve a similar result, using `hugo` and the `Academic` theme.

 The `Academic` theme provides a [nice layout (=design) for documentation](https://sourcethemes.com/academic/docs/writing-markdown-latex/).
 The math expression can be written mostly as in a basic $\LaTeX$ file thanks to MathJax (just set `math = true` in the frontmatter of your `.md` file).
 Some features were however missing for a math course, especially the "AMS Theorem environment" of $\LaTeX$.

 ## Features

-I have developped a "`thm` package" written as [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/#readout) to mimic it.
+I have developped a ["`thm` package"](https://github.com/Bertbk/hugo-thm) written as [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/#readout) to mimic it.
 A shortcode is a portion of code that `Hugo` will escape from the Markdown, making it possible to call external functions inside the Markdown.
 It features

 - Customizable design
 - Different type: Theorem, Proposition, Lemma, Corollary, Definition